nikita-michaelson/cs1302-arcade/REFLECTION.md

 3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!

+## SUN 2019-04-05 @ 11:55 PM EST

+1. **DONE:** Downloaded the skeleton code.Decided to do 2048 and Frogger.Began planning 2048
+    ie.

+2. **TODO:** Finish reading the project description.

+3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!